Godsmith/trainfinity3/README.md

 ## TODO

-- Show train state in description when selected
+- Train status in description is not updated immediately
 - Support two-finger panning and zooming
 - New way of laying track
   - remove drag and drop